Automate CHTC login

 ControlPath ~/.ssh/connections/%r@%h:%p

-If you’re not able to find or create the config file, executing the code below from a terminal on your computer will add the right information to the config file
+If you’re not able to find or create the config file, executing the code below from the command line on your computer will add the right information to the config file

 # Let's create (or add to) our SSH client configuration file.